-I believe we all hide to feel safe and accepted, and it starts when we’re young.
+We all learn to hide to feel safe and accepted, and it starts when we’re young.
 We want to fit in.
-We don’t want to be rejected.
+We don’t want to feel rejected.
 We definitely do not want to experience pain.
 So we hide.

-After childhood, I joined the U.S. Navy, where I served for over two decades as a closeted gay sailor.
-This was pre- and during Don’t Ask Don’t Tell and my career was constantly under threat as being gay in the Navy back then was considered a crime.
+After childhood, I joined the U.S. Navy, where I served for 22 years as a closeted gay sailor.
+This was pre- and during Don’t Ask Don’t Tell.
+My career was constantly under threat as being gay in the Navy back then was considered a crime.
 Just like my fellow gay veterans, I learned to adapt and hide to stay safe and survive.

 When I retired, I thought I would be free.
 Out.
 Living my life.
 But I quickly discovered that, after years of hiding and looking over my shoulder, my identity was tied to my uniform and I didn’t know who I was anymore.
 I was lost.
 I had been conditioned to expect retribution for being myself and, although my family and close friends loved me and embraced my sexual orientation, I felt that danger was around every corner.
 I was habitually in conditioned fight or flight.